 When we practice self-compassion, we are actually changing the way our brains and bodies work on both an emotional and physical level.
 Being gentle with ourselves helps to lower our stress responses and deactivates our threat-defense systems, meaning it can decrease our output of stress hormones such as cortisol.

-The calmer and more self-assured we feel, the better we are at making decisions in our best interest and taking good care of ourselves.
+The calmer and more self-assured we feel, the better we are at making decisions in our best interest and cultivating more self care.

 How Can You Be More Self-Compassionate?